openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 .. note::

-   For information on variables that are useful for recipes and for information about recipe naming issues, see the " Required
-   " section of the Yocto Project Reference Manual.
+   For information on variables that are useful for recipes and for information about recipe naming issues, see the ":ref:`ref-manual/ref-varlocality:recipes`" section of the Yocto Project Reference Manual.

 .. _new-recipe-overview: